Underground music: Etymology

+The NWOBHM movement emerged which created a multitude of bands that kept heavy metal music alive and where it spread in the underground scene during the period of the mid 70s to the early 80s.
 Some underground styles eventually became mainstream, commercialized pop styles, such as the underground hip hop style of the early 1980s.
 In the 2000s, the increasing availability of the Internet and digital music technologies has made underground music easier to distribute using streaming audio and podcasts.
 Some experts in cultural studies now argue that "there is no underground" because the Internet has made what was underground music accessible to everyone at the click of a mouse.
 A current example of an underground internet music genre is Vaporwave.
 One expert, Martin Raymond, of London-based company The Future Laboratory, commented in an article in The Independent, saying trends in music, art, and politics are: